TRANSITIONAL HOUSING

 SPONSORSHIP OPPORTUNITIES

-While rental income makes up part of this monthly requirement, we are committed to not charging residents more than 30% of their income, no matter how little that is.
 We work with them during their tenancy to get the tools, education, counseling, and basic resources needed to increase their income and attain the financial literacy tools to achieve independence when they leave us.
-As of right now, we don't have enough rooms sponsored to be able to keep this building after our fiscal year ends in June.

 We are looking for individuals, companies, and/or families who want to invest in changing someone's whole world– giving them another chance to find success.
 Without your help, every individual and family in our housing facility will be facing the same challenge they were when they came to us– without the resources, education, and housing they need to stay afloat.